JAdelhelm/AutoPrepAD/README.md

-# Automated Anomaly Detection Preprocessing Pipeline
+# Automated (Unsupervised) Anomaly Detection Preprocessing Pipeline
 ---

 ### I used sklearn's Pipeline and Transformer concept to create this preprocessing pipeline